For more than 5 years now I’ve kept a private “root” filesystem within

 In the simplest situation this is good enough, but in practice you’ll

 probably need to set a few more things.
 If you install libraries in

 your home directory and expect to use them just as if they were

 installed on the system, you’ll need to tell the compiler where else

 to look for those headers and libraries, both for C and C++.

-except you won’t need to use them explicitly.
-Some software uses
+-L linker option, except you usually won’t need to use them

 Finally, when you install libraries in your home directory, the run-time

 dynamic linker will need to know where to find them.
 There are three

 ways to deal with this: